SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 next:
   description: ''
 ---
 The [PUDO API](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) and the [PUDO via SFTP](https://docs.intersoftsapient.net/docs/pudo-data-via-sftp#/) solution enhances the convenience of shipping by allowing you to integrate pick-up and drop-off locations into your shipping processes.
-This flexibility enables you to offer more choices in how and where you receive you orders.
+This flexibility offers more choices in how and where you receive you orders.
 Currently, these locations include Post Offices (POL) and Customer Service Points (CSP) via the Local Collect CSV file.
+When you send the [Get PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) request, the data imported from this file is used to determine the available PUDO locations that can be returned to the customer.

 <Image align="center" className="border" border={true} width="400px" src="https://files.readme.io/fc9948cba5b87c15e89ceda1d55fe6f022a938bb2b8661ace1f6f9c9e5572799-Post_office.gif" />